robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 - *including chaos, systems and games theories without forgetting the Nash equilibrium principle or the falsification of asymmetric information advantage, etc.*

-makes look these founding fathers like a bounche of savages belonging to an untouched tribe whom have lived all their life-time among monkeys in the forest.
+makes these founding fathers like a bunch of savages belonging to an untouched tribe who have lived all their life-time among monkeys in the forest.

 Or to make a more shorter but still fashionable example, we can states that accepting paper money which has printed by thin air (aka legal currency without a material back-up or any fixed rate with a valuable commodity, aka golden standard or Bretton Wood agreement)  in exchange of our properties, work and preciously limited life-timeis something that makes – *in comparison* – the Native Americans